SeriousStoat/SeriousStoat/README.md

 # Welcome
 I go by SeriousStoat,
 I am pursuing a career as a software engineer.
 I'm particularly interested in developing my knowledge and skill with Python and related frameworks.
+I am also looking to build my skills in computer languages and DevOps methodologies more broadly.
 This account will archive some of my work to better illustrate my knowledge and skill.
+See the list below for my self-ratings of what I know so far.

 **Currently Working On:**
 Tkinter gui framework for Python